Setup, software, connection and accessories under Windows 10 or higher

 Software

-Compac F USB Stick Miners can calculate Hashes for SHA256D based Coins using a custom CGMiner branch which is available for download as a pre-compiled version for Windows 7 or higher:
+The Compac F USB Stick miner for SHA256D based coins requires a special branch of the mining tool CGMiner, which is available for download here as a 32-bit binary for Windows systems (recommended: Windows 10 or higher):

 cgminer.exe -n